jonangeles-sanchez/jonangeles-sanchez/README.md

 ### Hi, I'm Jon! 👋

 - 🔭 I’m currently working on ...
+Sign-in system for university
-- 🌱 I’m currently learning ... various languages & frameworks...
+- 🌱 I’m currently learning ...
+PHP
-- 👯 I’m looking to collaborate on ... any of your projects :)
+- 👯 I’m looking to collaborate on ... none at the moment.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... none at the moment.
-- 💬 Ask me about ... anything JavaScript <3 business & finance
+- 💬 Ask me about ... anything JavaScript <3 & business/finance
 - 📫 How to reach me: ...
 Check the links on the left and below ;)
 - ⚡ Fun fact: ...
 I own a muscle car and love driving it
 <!--